sbtourist/terrastore-cloj/README.md

       )

 As you may see, you just specify the Terrastore server, bucket and key you want to interact with, and the final operation, with related arguments, you want to execute.
+Moreover, document values can be specified **both** as string and literal maps.

 Now, let's take a look at all supported operations in both flavors.